The 4 Foolproof Steps to Improving Learning and Development In Your Workplace

 There are a few scary statistics associated with learning and development gone wrong.
 We’d like to bring your attention to two that potentially may be having an impact on the efficacy of your learning and development programs:

-- McKinsey reports only25% of respondentsin a survey on training programs believe it improved business performance.
+- In a survey on training programs, McKinsey reports only 25% of respondents believe it improved business performance.

 Not to mention, most organisations don’t even track their ROI.
 So, while it’s all well and good to design and implement a new training program, the real challenge is reaping the benefits long term.
 After all, effective learning and development aims for continuous learning.
 It’s all in the mindsets of your learners.